Psychtoolbox-3/psychtoolbox-3.github.com/docs/VBLSyncTest.md

 'usevulkan' If 1, try to use a Vulkan display backend instead of the
 [OpenGL](OpenGL) display backend.
 See 'help PsychVulkan'.

+'gpumeasure' If 1, try to measure GPU time spent for all [OpenGL](OpenGL) processing
+for a given frame.

 screenNumber =  Use a screen other than the default (max) for testing .